 3. Use products that your hair thrives on.

 It’s one thing to trust others blindly and another to find out on your own.
 The truth of the matter is that everyone’s hair is different and what works for one person might not work for you.
 Keep looking.

 Start with looking if your hair needs more hydration, for example, curly hair tends to run dry after all and test the waters – when is your hair the healthiest?
 What does it need to support healthy growth?

 4. Vitamin deficiency

-A great addition to look closer in supporting your locks is through natural remedies, lack of vitamins in our daily food habits can have tremendous effect of our health and the quality of it.
+A great addition to look closer to supporting your locks is through natural remedies.
+Lack of vitamins in our daily food habits can have a tremendous effect on our health and the quality of it.

 Zinc – Your hair needs zinc because when there is a lack of it in your system, it can lead to the deterioration of the protein that builds up your hair follicles in the first place.
-Something else that zinc does is help to keep your hormones balanced; a good thing to know if you’re currently going through perimenopause or menopause (both of which can result in hair loss).
-Also, you’ve noticed some thin spots, zinc can do wonders that as well.
+Something else that zinc does is help to keep your hormones balanced.
+Essential to be aware of if you’re currently going through perimenopause or menopause (both of which can result in hair loss).
+Also, you’ve noticed some thin spots; zinc can do wonders that as well.

 Pantothenic Acid – Hair-wise, pantothenic acid will strengthen your hair’s roots, regenerate hair follicle cells, improve your hair’s moisture retention, protect your hair from heat damage, reduce split ends, add sheen and make your hair more flexible.
 Powerful, right?

-Last but not least, it’s not a marathon, it’s not even a race so let go of those metaphors.
-Self-love takes time, there’s no such thing as a straight road forward.
-Change takes time and it’s well worth it because it all comes down to you.
-You will benefit from these changes of loving and having a soberer relationship to your hair and beauty ideals.
-You have nothing to loose and everything to gain–so why not making more conscious and mindful steps towards a wholesome you?
+Last but not least, it’s not a marathon; it’s not even a race let go of those metaphors.
+Self-love takes time; there’s no such thing as a straight road forward.
+Change takes time, and it’s well worth it because it all comes down to you.
+You will benefit from these changes of loving and having a soberer relationship with your hair and beauty ideals.
+You have nothing to lose and everything to gain–so why not making more conscious and mindful steps towards a wholesome you?